semanticmx/html5_082021/cap1-mime-type/README.md

 ## HTML5 MIME type

-Are unique identifiers for file formats, it helps to indicate to the browser how to interpret data.
+MIME types Are unique identifiers for file formats, it helps to indicate to the browser how to interpret data.

 MIME types are specified in the HTTP's request header or the ```<head>```tag, using accept attribute or content-type attribute.